Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

 If you want to connect an HDMI monitor, on Nano terminal, type: `sudo systemctl set-default graphical.target` and then `sudo reboot`.

+### Remote connection through ethernet:

+1. Connect an ethernet cable between your laptop and Nano.
+2. On Nano terminal, type `ifconfig`, and check IP address under eth0: